fivetran/fivetran_sdk/how-to-handle-history-mode-files.md

 #### What is History Mode

-History mode allows us to capture every version of each record processed by the fivetran connectors.
+History mode allows us to capture every version of each record processed by the Fivetran connectors.
 In order to keep all versions of the record, we have introduced three new system columns for tables with history mode enabled.